zhiyun-cn/zhiyun-cn.github.io/_pages/includes/pub.md

 <div class='paper-box-text' markdown="1">

-[1] <u>LiDAR-based End-to-End Autonomous Driving at Unsignalized Intersections: Improving Generalization with Multi-Task Deep Reinforcement Learning</u>. **Zhiyun Deng**, Yanjun Shi, and Weiming Shen.
+[1] <u>V2X-Lead: Lidar-based End-to-End Autonomous Driving with Vehicle-to-Everything Communication Integration</u>. **Zhiyun Deng**, Yanjun Shi, and Weiming Shen.

-To be Submitted to IEEE Transactions on Automation Science and Engineering (**IEEE TASE**). [[Testing Video](https://youtu.be/OO7CfIkhtgc)]
+**Submitted** to 2023 IEEE/RSJ International Conference on Intelligent Robots and Systems (**IROS 2023**). [[Testing Video](https://youtu.be/OO7CfIkhtgc)]

-- We employ deep RL to train a lidar-based end-to-end driving policy and enhanced its generalization ability with multi-task learning in a variety of traffic densities and road maps.
+- We utilize Vehicle-to-Everything (V2X) communication to enhance the safety and efficiency of an end-to-end autonomous driving agent trained by a reinforcement learning algorithm, particularly when the agent's vision is obstructed by other vehicles in mixed-autonomy traffic.

 </div></div>